astropy/astropy/docs/table/index.rst

 `astropy.io.ascii`.
 Future releases of Astropy are expected to use the |Table| class for other subpackages such as `astropy.io.votable` and `astropy.io.fits` .

-..
-Warning:: Astropy 2.0 introduces an API change that affects comparison of bytestring column elements in Python 3.
-See :ref:`bytestring-columns-python-3` for details.

 Getting Started
 ===============